Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 ### How to deploy the site to heroku

-As this site is currently deployed to heroku https://whats--for--dinner.herokuapp.com/, the below instructions are detailing how to deploy the site to https://whats-for-dinner-new.herokuapp.com/.
+The below instructions detail how to deploy the site to https://whats-for-dinner-new.herokuapp.com/.
 In other words, these instructions describe how to deploy this application to heroku, using the whats-for-dinner-new name for the heroku app.

-You can use any other available name at heroku, when deploying, in case the  whats-for-dinner-new name is not available at that time.
+When deploying, you can use any other available name for the heroku app.
+For example, this site is currently deployed to heroku, using the whats--for--dinner name for the heroku app (https://whats--for--dinner.herokuapp.com/).

 1. Create a GitPod workspace based on the main branch of the [GitHub repository](https://github.com/jmarcosdias/tasty)